Cannabis in Austria

 Cannabis in Austria is legal for scientific and limited medical usage, but illegal for recreational usage.
 Possession of small amounts for personal use was decriminalized in 2016.
-The sale of cannabis seeds and plants is legal.
+The sale of cannabis seeds and plants is legal as long as it's not used for drug-manufacturing and sale.

 Medical cannabis

 On 9 July 2008, the Austrian Parliament approved cannabis cultivation for scientific and medical uses.
 Cannabis cultivation is controlled by the Austrian Agency for Health and Food Safety (Österreichische Agentur für Gesundheit und Ernährungssicherheit, AGES).